vestalisvirginis/synphage/docs/jobs.md

 ### Job 3 : synteny job

+    ???+ warning
+        Please here use **only** `.gb` as file extension.

+    ???+ info
+        The integer after the comma represents the orientation of the sequence in the synteny diagram.
+        0 : sequence
+        1 : reverse

 This job requires the genbank files to be available in the genbank folder, that job 1 and 2 have been run on the sequence of interest and that a sequences.csv is present in the /data folder.